An Inside Peek into Small Farm Life

 For sentimental reasons, I sleep with a sheepskin on my bed every night to remind me of Mac, a little Cormo ram lamb that didn’t make it.
 His pelt reminds me, every day, that I am only human.
 I can do my best and work my hardest, but I can’t save everyone.
 I never will ever forget the day he passed and my good guard dog, Joan, lay next to him the entire time until he slipped away.
 Only then did Joan get up and move.
 And then I knew he was through fighting, and he was finally at peace.

-For more information about the benefits of wool, check out our Craftsmanship Quarterly article, The Hidden Powers of a Sheep.
+For more information about the benefits of wool, check out our Craftsmanship Magazine article, The Hidden Powers of a Sheep.

 All images courtesy of Wing & A Prayer Farm.